shuhanmirza/odoo_auto_attendance/README.md

 # odoo_auto_attendance
-Is your HR forcing you to check-in and check-out regularly and you are forgetting this every time?
-I built this out of boredom.
 ## overview
 It's a simple selenium automation implementation.
 It logs in your account.
-Then goes to to attendance url and gives attendance.
+Then goes to to attendance url and gives attendance and takes a screenshot.

 ## Prerequisites
 - You will need have Python3